 Flexible dentures are made of significantly thinner materials, such as nylon.
 These dentures provide increased flexibility and comfort.
 An added benefit of flexible dentures is that they don’t use metal parts that tend to be more visible.

 Full dentures are single pieces that replace all of the lower or upper teeth.
 They function by resting atop your gums.
-Because they can be quickly removed without much effort, full dentures are easy to clean.
+Full dentures are easy to clean because they can be quickly removed without much effort.

 Instead of being permanently attached, partial dentures work by joining the original teeth.
 The result is that they can prevent the surrounding teeth from shifting, as isolated teeth are prone to do.
 Partial dentures can be taken out at will.